MelkorBalrog/AutoSafeguard-Analyzer/README.md

   a failure mode.
 - **Failure** – extends `SysMLElement` to record the malfunction effect used as an FMEA failure mode and FTA event.
+- **ReviewData** – stores peer or joint review sessions with moderators, participants, review comments and lists of referenced analyses.

 ### Extended AutoML Element Attributes